alirezaniki/EQLoc/README.md

 Two files are required in advance; (1) station info file (see the example file stations.dat; do not change the file name), and (2) velocity model (see the example file; set the file name to VM_Name parameter).

 In this version, we use the STA/LTA diagram instead of the common STA/LTA sliding window to accelerate and simplify the picking procedure.
-The results will be stored into the sac files to be used in location procedure.
-Adjuct the related parameters (e.g., LTA_P and LTA_P) within the main code then run the phase picking process (bash Locator -p).
-Before going to next step, make sure the picks are fine.
+The results will be stored in the sac files to be used in the location procedure.
+Adjust the related parameters (e.g., LTA_P and LTA_P) within the main code then run the phase picking process (bash Locator -p).
+Before going to the next step, make sure the picks are fine.

 After doing so, you can start the locating process by issuing "bash Locator -l".
 This command does both picking and locating procedures.
-If P arrivals are already determined in advance (e.g., manually added to the original data or using -p flag), one can set the Autopick parameter to "False" to force the program skip the picking process and read the arrivals from the original SAC files.
+If P arrivals are already determined in advance (e.g., manually added to the original data or using -p flag), one can set the Autopick parameter to "False" to force the program to skip the picking process and read the arrivals from the original SAC files.
+In the end, there will be a .ps file within the Input/ directory.

 This code is only tested for local events.